 The states in the southern portion of the United States weren’t collectively receptive to sports betting initially.
 Sports betting was outlawed throughout the majority of the country from 1992 until 2018 because of the Professional and Amateur Sports Protection Act (PASPA).
 PASPA was repealed by the Supreme Court in 2018 by a 6-3 decision.
 This allowed states to implement sports betting in their specific territories.

 Many states have jumped at the opportunity to bring sports betting to their residents.
-Louisiana is one of the latest states to attempt to enact sports betting.
-However, the process is only just beginning in the state.
+Louisiana is one of the latest states to attempt to legalize sports betting, and it’s turning into a market leader in the south.

 Sports betting was approved in the state during the November 2020 election.
 Voters gave the state legislature the ability to authorize sports betting legislation.
 The vote in Louisiana was structured by the state’s parishes, which are equivalent to counties.

 Louisiana has 64 parishes, and 55 of these locations voted to legalize sports betting.
-Residents recognized the support that sports betting revenue could provide to Louisiana.
+Residents recognized the support that sports betting revenue could provide to Louisiana and after a brief period, this prediction was correct.
 Louisiana is a prominent gambling state in the southern portion of the United States.
 Louisiana has 20 state-regulated casinos and three tribal casino locations.

-When this fact is observed, it’s no surprise that sports betting was permitted by voters to enter the state in the future.
+When this fact is observed, it’s no surprise that sports betting was permitted by voters to enter the state.
+Wagering launched in October and it has continued to expand throughout the fall of 2021.
+The Louisiana Gaming Control Board oversees gambling, including casinos and sports wagering, in the state.

 What Sports Betting Bill in Louisiana Says

-The sports betting bill in Louisiana is a blank canvas at this point in time.
-Louisiana wanted to give voters the opportunity to have their voices heard regarding sports betting.
-After voters supported sports betting in a massive way, the state legislature got to work to put an action plan in place.
+The sports betting bill in Louisiana started as a blank canvas.
+Louisiana wanted to allow voters to have their voices heard regarding sports betting.
+After voters massively supported sports betting, the state legislature got to work to put an action plan in place.

-The first bill will need to discuss the sports betting makeup in the state.
-This will determine information like retail and mobile betting platforms that will be allowed in the state.
-In addition to this, a second bill must pass that lays out the financial details of Louisiana sports betting.
-This will be the legislatures’ main focus in order to capitalize on sports betting in the state.
-The details of Louisiana sports betting will begin to appear in the first couple months of 2021.
+Two individual bills passed in Louisiana for sports betting to go live.
+The first bill discussed the sports betting makeup in the state.
+This determined the information for retail and mobile betting platforms that will be allowed.
+In addition to this, the second bill laid out the financial details of Louisiana sports betting.
+This was the legislature’s main focus to capitalize on sports betting in the state.

 Expectations of Sports Betting in Louisiana

-Different politicians have conflicting ideas regarding sports betting in Louisiana.
-A lot of lawmakers just want to limit sports betting to retail locations in the state.
-This sports betting structure has the ability to work well inside state borders.
-There are 64 parishes and 23 casinos within the state.
-A lot of people will be within reasonable driving distance of a retail book to place a bet.
+Different politicians had conflicting ideas regarding sports betting in Louisiana.
+A lot of lawmakers wanted to limit sports betting to retail locations in the state.
+This sports betting structure could work well inside state borders.

-However, some legislators do support the implementation of mobile sports betting.
+However, some legislators supported the implementation of mobile sports betting, and the rule passed.
 Throughout the country, states with mobile sports betting have created much larger revenue figures.
 This is due to the ease and accessibility of mobile sports betting.

-Some lawmakers are afraid that they will lose in-state bettors to illegal offshore books if they don’t bring mobile betting to Louisiana.
+Some lawmakers were afraid that they would lose in-state bettors to illegal offshore books if they didn’t bring mobile betting to Louisiana.
 Offshore books have done a great job of controlling mobile betting in the United States.
-If Louisiana doesn’t utilize mobile betting, they will see lower numbers than if they gave people the ability to bet on their phones.
+If Louisiana didn’t utilize mobile betting, they would have seen lower numbers than if they gave people the ability to bet on their phones.

 Sports Teams to Bet on in Louisiana